 Administering Injectafer

-Fully replenish your patient's iron deficit with Injectafer
+Replenish your patients' iron deficit with Injectafer

 Injectafer provides the most iron per course of treatment—up to 1500 mg in 2 doses of 750 mg separated by at least 7 days.1-6* Injectafer is also available as a 100 mg iron/2 mL single-dose vial.1